whyyexo/atom/README.md

 ## Atom – AI Workspace Platform

 This repository contains the base structure for **Atom**, a SaaS platform built with the Next.js App Router.
-It ships with authentication, dashboard scaffolding, and Prisma models to make it easy to evolve into a production AI workspace experience.
+It ships with authentication, dashboard scaffolding, and Supabase-backed storage so you can evolve it into a production AI workspace experience.

 ### Stack

 - Next.js 16 (App Router, TypeScript)
 - Tailwind CSS v4 + Shadcn-inspired UI primitives
-- Supabase for authentication
+- Supabase for authentication & data
-- Prisma ORM targeting PostgreSQL

 ### Getting Started